Azure/azure-powershell/src/ResourceManager/RecoveryServices.Backup/Commands.RecoveryServices.Backup/help/Get-AzureRmRecoveryServicesBackupStatus.md

 ```

 ### -ResourceId
-ID of the Azure Resource whose representative item needs to be checked if it is already protected by some RecoveryServices Vault in the subscription.
+The relevant ID of the ARM resource.

 ```yaml
 Type: String